Kentucky vs. Miami (FL) College Basketball Predictions & Picks - November 28

 Kentucky vs. Miami (FL) Predictions & Picks: Spread, Total - November 28

-Tuesday's game that pits the Kentucky Wildcats (5-1) against the Miami Hurricanes (5-0) at Rupp Arena has a projected final score of 85-79 (based on our computer prediction) in favor of Kentucky, who is favored in this matchup by our model.
-Game time is at 7:30 PM ET on November 28.
+Tuesday's game between the Kentucky Wildcats (5-1) and the Miami Hurricanes (5-0) at Rupp Arena has a projected final score of 85-79 based on our computer prediction, with a favored Kentucky squad coming out on top.
+Tipoff is at 7:30 PM ET on November 28.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!